quantropi/qispace-sdk-code-samples/c++/sequr_util/README.md

   2. Install QiSpace Qeep SDK.
 If you do not have one, please contact Quantropi Inc.

-     Copy & paste the `lib` into `libqeep` under the current directory according ro your building environment.
+    Copy & paste the `lib` into `libqeep` under the current directory according to your building environment.

   3. Have your qispace meta config `.json` file from Quantropi Inc. If you do not have one, please contact Quantropi Inc.